 If you don’t want to show credits you may still attend the course.
 Please sign up here and we will send information how to attend the course without showing credits.

-As a PhD student you can attend the PhD student course in Pharmaceutical Bioinformatics.
+As a student affiliated to an institution, company or organization (e.g. PhD student, master student, affiliated student, etc.) you can attend our commissioned courses on Pharmaceutical Bioinformatics.
 You then don’t need to show credits, and your department would defray the cost for the course.
-This option is recommended for PhD-students that are non EU/EAA-citizens in order to cut the cost for their education.
+This option is recommended for students that are non EU/EAA-citizens in order to cut the cost for their education.

-More information on the PhD student course is available here
+More information on the student courses is available here

-As a PhD student you may also take the individual student course in Pharmaceutical Bioinformatics for which you sign up here .
+As a student you may also take the individual student courses on Pharmaceutical Bioinformatics for which you sign up here.
 This alternative is free of charge for EU/EAA-citizens.
 The ECTs can be added to your PhD education by your PhD-study advisor._______________